Introduction to Bacon & the Art of Living

 David then made an interesting observation.
 After supper, David started telling me about the start of Phil’s illustrious career.

 Phil was brought up in Stockbridge, Madison County, in the state of New York with six brothers and two sisters.
-His formal schooling was not the best, but he learned far greater lessons.
+His formal schooling was not the best, but he learned far greater lessons from his family.
 His mother taught him thrift, energy, the economy of time and speech, the benevolence of heart and a strong common sense.
 (The Inter Ocean, 7 January 1901, Page 2).

 Gold was discovered in California in the spring of 1849.
 Phil had fallen in love with a girl and became obsessed with the idea of making a fortune on the newly discovered goldfields quickly so that he could return and claim his bride.
 Having secured the permission of his parents, he joined a small party and set off to the goldfields.
 None of the party had the means for a sea voyage and they set out on foot.
 A journey that lasted over six months and took them through rivers and deserts and over mountains with the usual dangers associated with such a long journey.
 (The Inter Ocean, 7 January 1901, Page 2) An amazing lesson I take personally from this bit of David’s story is that Phil had the respect and relationship with his parents to ask them and secondly, that his parents had the courage to allow him to go!
 It seems that bold parenting creates bold men!